4 tips to Keep it Together And Avoid Crying at Work

 Depending on the situation, you don’t necessarily have to consider crying at work a career killer.

-But here are a few things you can do to tamp down oncoming tears, delay them long enough to find a safe place to let them out or make you less likely to cry in the first place.
+However, here are a few things you can help manage to delay tears, giving you enough time to find a safe place, so you’re less likely to cry in the first place.

 1. Take a Deep Breath